How To Properly Divide A 401(k) Plan In Divorce

-The Siemon Law Firm is one of the largest family law firms in Georgia.
-Because of our size and respected reputation, we have access to the state's top financial experts.
-Dealing with tax implications of property division and different benefit plans is quite complex, so we partner with highly experienced tax and accounting professionals to ensure that our clients' issues are addressed in the most efficient way.
+Based in the greater Atlanta area, The Siemon Law Firm is one of the largest family law firms in Georgia.
+Because of our size and respected reputation, we have access to the state’s top financial experts.
+Dealing with tax implications of property division and different benefit plans is quite complex, so we partner with highly experienced tax and accounting professionals to ensure that our clients’ issues are addressed in the most efficient way.

 We understand your concerns about losing so much of what you have diligently worked for and saved.
 Our attorneys will do everything possible to protect your interests and preserve your financial security.